mzidni100701/mzidni100701/README.md

 ### Hi! 👋 I'm Zidni.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+I am a learner who in Statistics Departement at Universitas Sebelas Maret.
+I want to be the best lerner that pleases Allah SWT.
+I've interested Data Science and Analytics to make visualization and modelling project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.
+I'm currently active in Machine Learning Path Participant at Bangkit Academy led By Google, Tokopedia, Gojek, & Traveloka.

 - 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about Data Science and Analytics
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about visualization and modelling
-- 📫 How to reach me: dimas@dicoding.com
+- 📫 How to reach me: mzidni100701@student.uns.ac.id
-- ⚡ Fun fact: Father of a daughter
+- ⚡ Fun fact: Beneficial to others it's noble

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>